top of page

 the daapworks kurou connect installation

-when daapworks was over on april 27, 2024, the installation was taken down and the game was once again removed from the web.
+when daapworks was over on april 27, 2024, the installation was taken down and the game was once again removed from the web. the game was once again put back online in june 2024 for pride month, then left up indefinitely.

 the reception of the game has been overwhelmingly positive from both real life players and online players. fans of cryptid coffeehouse are thrilled to have a chance to once again experience the game's world, and new players are interested in the dynamics posed between kurou and the main character as well as the jaw-dropping cliffhanger at the end of the demo. i plan on continuing development for kurou connect after a couple months of post-graduation normalcy, but i'm buzzing with excitement because the possibilities for this game are truly endless.